logical/esp32-arduino/README.md

 I used i2s because the adc only works at 1khz when the wifi is on and the dac needed an amplifier anyway. it uses a zero crossing detector to determine the audio frequency.

+use minimodem to test.
+minimodem --tx --baudot  --mark 2200 --space 1200 rtty

+trying to get to 300 baud but it would probably be better in hardware.